Good sleep is crucial to your overall health.

 A study in 60 nursing home residents found that those who received 400 mg of chamomile extract daily had significantly better sleep quality than those who did not receive any (

-Furthermore, a study involving people with chronic insomnia found that those who received 270 mg of chamomile extract twice daily for 28 days fell asleep about 15 minutes faster than participants who did not receive the extract.
+However, a study involving people with chronic insomnia found that those who received 270 mg of chamomile extract twice daily for 28 days experienced no significant benefits (

 Summary Chamomile tea contains an antioxidant called apigenin, which may help initiate sleep.
-Also, drinking chamomile tea may help improve your overall quality of sleep.
+However, evidence to support the benefits of chamomile is inconsistent.

-Today, valerian is one of the most popular herbal sleep aids in Europe and the US (
+Today, valerian is one of the most popular herbal sleep aids in Europe and the United States (

 It’s available as a dietary supplement in capsule or liquid form.
 Valerian root is also commonly dried and sold as tea.